drybones/NeoPixelLightPanel/README.md

 ## Prod
 Driving the lights will require the FadeCandy server to be running.

-Currently using `/etc/rc.local` to do that, having copied the [rpi executable](https://github.com/scanlime/fadecandy/blob/master/bin/fcserver-rpi) and this repo's `fcserver.json` to other locations:
+Currently using `/etc/rc.local` to do that, having copied the [rpi executable](https://github.com/scanlime/fadecandy/blob/master/bin/fcserver-rpi) and this repo's `fcserver.json` to `/user/local/bin`:
 ```
 /usr/local/bin/fcserver /usr/local/bin/fcserver.json >/var/log/fcserver.log 2>&1 &
 ```